flume/enthistory/README.md

 of that means the `Restore()` function cannot be generated.

+### History Time Indexing
+An index on the `history_time` field is not placed by default, but if you would like to turn it on you can use the `enthistory.WithHistoryTimeIndex()` config option.
+We opted for this to be optional to give more control to users given the trade-offs that come with/without an index on a field such as `history_time`

 ### Updated By
 To track which users are making which changes to your tables, you can supply the `enthistory.NewExtension()` function with the `enthistory.WithUpdatedBy()` Option.
 You choose your key name (string) and you can set either `enthistory.ValueTypeInt` (int)